cobeylab/covid_IL/Forecasting/README.md

 To account for the uncertainty in our estimate of the final transmission rate, we first evaluated the likelihood of rates within 10% of the maximum-likelihood value.
 We then produced 1000 simulations using final transmission rates sampled proportionally to likelihood, so that values more consistent with the data were more likely to be sampled.

-Below, we show the results of our model projections through December 31, 2020.
+Below, we show the results of our model projections through March 28, 2021.
 Solid lines indicate the median projected value and the shaded area shows the 95% prediction interval.
 The dashed line shows the latest date in the data used to calibrate the model.

 Figure 1: Deaths per day in the state of Illinois and each of the 11 COVID regions.
 Data (orange) are plotted by reporting date and model results (green) are plotted by precise date of death.
 ![Figure 1](./plots/uc_deaths.png)

 Figure 2: Hospital beds occupied by COVID-19 patients in the state of Illinois and each of the 11 COVID regions.
-Orange points show the number of hospital beds occpied by COVID patients for the state of Illinois [reported to the CDC](https://healthdata.gov/dataset/covid-19-reported-patient-impact-and-hospital-capacity-state-timeseries).
+Orange points show the number of hospital beds occpied by COVID patients for the state of Illinois [reported to the CDC](https://healthdata.gov/Hospital/COVID-19-Reported-Patient-Impact-and-Hospital-Capa/g62h-syeh).
 ![Figure 2](./plots/uc_hosp.png)

 Figure 3: Estimated fraction of the population that is currently infectious in the state of Illinois and each of the 11 COVID regions.